 Enter Bird's Name in Search Box:

 Species: The Pine Grosbeak (Pinicola enucleator) is the largest member of the grosbeak family in North America.
 Being circumpolar, this grosbeak can be seen throughout Eurasia's northern range.
-They are tame and trusting in nature, and are very easy to approach.
-Conifer forests is the main stay of their habitat, where these large finch type birds, feed on the fruit and berries from the trees, including cone seeds.
+They are tame and trusting in nature and are very easy to approach.
+The conifer forests are the mainstay of their habitat.
+This is where these large finch-type birds feed on the fruit and berries from the trees, including cone seeds.

-Distinctions: The male has a reddish wine coloured body, including head, back and breast, with dark wings with two white wing bars, and a black tail.
-The female is mostly grey in nature, yellowish crown and nape, dark wings, with two wing bars, and a dark tail also.
-The juvenile is similar to the female, but with duller colours.
+Distinctions: The male has a reddish wine coloured body, including head, back and breast, with dark wings with two white wingbars, and a black tail.
+The female is mostly grey in nature, yellowish crown and nape, dark wings, with two wingbars and a dark tail as well.
+The juvenile is similar to the female but with duller colours.

 Voice: Whistle-type lyrics, combined by using four or five notes.
 Common to be seen singing from the top of a conifer tree.

 Nesting: Three to five pale bluish-green coloured eggs, one brood per year.
 The nest is built in a tree, not too high from the ground.
-Made up of forest materials, such has twigs, needles and leaves.
+Made up of forest materials, such as twigs, needles and leaves.

 |B L||W W||W||Family||Latin Name|

 |9" 23cm||14.5" 36.8cm||2oz 56.7g||Fringillidae||Pinicola enucleator|

 Distribution: Prefers a cooler climate, which includes mountainous terrains.
-In the winter months, it may move into deciduous growths, in search of seeds and buds.
-Seen from Newfoundland and Labrador through the all the provinces, especially the provinces northern regions, Northwest Territories, Yukon Territory, and Alaska.
-Also, can be seen in the Rocky Mountain range, and other isolated pockets in the northwestern US states.
+In the winter months, it may move into deciduous growths in search of seeds and buds.
+Seen from Newfoundland and Labrador throughout all the provinces, especially the northern region provinces, Northwest Territories, Yukon Territory and Alaska.
+It may also be seen in the Rocky Mountain range and other isolated pockets in the northwestern US states.